 - The Employee Retiree Income Security Act (ERISA) enacted in 1974 exempted self-insured health insurance plans from state regulation, placing the authority for regulating such plans in the U.S. Department of Labor.

 - The Health Insurance Portability and Accountability Act (HIPAA) was the first intrusion of the federal government into actual regulation of private health insurance, including the individual and small group markets.

 - The Affordable Care Act substantially increased the level of federal regulation of private health insurance, establishing rules about eligibility, benefits and pricing of insurance policies across the market and creating state-level health insurance exchanges.

 Interstate Compact for Health Insurance

 Some market-oriented reform proponents have argued for allowing the purchase of health insurance across state lines.
-One possible means of achieving this is through interstate compacts, which are a well-established mechanism that has been used in other areas of insurance, including life insurance and long-term care coverage.
+One possible means of achieving this is through the interstate compact, which is a well-established mechanism used in other areas of insurance, including life insurance and long-term care coverage.
 John Graham has briefly described how such a compact might work.

 In the wake of the 2016 elections, which left Republicans in charge of Congress and the White House, states run by Progressives are considering interstate compacts as a means of preserving ACA provisions.